 As with just about everything else, I didn’t think I needed my interior to be formatted.
 After all, I’m have a pretty advanced level with Microsoft Word.
 My editor, Bobbi, suggested that I get formatting done and recommended Indie Publishing Group.
 For a very reasonable cost, IPG was able to make the book look so much more professional than I even thought possible.
 I had no idea what I didn’t know, still don’t, but I know that the result was great, and was perfectly prepared to upload to the printers.
 They made my life dramatically easier.

-You might not have even noticed because it is subtle, but on BW.Literature, I had Nataliae777 create an animated version of my book cover.
+You might not have even noticed because it is subtle, but on BW.Literature, I had Nataliae777 create an animated version of my original book cover.
 Watch the clouds and the water and you’ll see the banner actually moves.
 She did a great job of it quickly and with little costs.

 Printing: IngramSpark and Amazon (KDP)

 After a lot of research I decided that going with on demand printing made the most sense for me.
 Amazon was an obvious choice as the biggest book dealer on the planet, so I wanted to include them, but they don’t do hardcover and aren’t available for physical bookstores.
 I didn’t want to be online-only so IngramSpark filled the remainder.
 IngramSpark is a worldwide book publisher and distributor.
 Publishing on Amazon’s platform is very easy, but generally your book is only available on Amazon.
 Ingram’s platform is a little more difficult, but seeing the book available in other countries and through other retailers was rewarding.
 Also, the hardcover is much more of a collector’s item, and something I really wanted.